iiijjjii/zsw.ca/questions.md

 I'd like to sit down and figure out what your cost of living is and make sure that's covered for the interim.
 When we start generating revenue then do profit sharing.
-As for equity, if we all gel really well together, than Jim and I have no trouble doing a three way split of equity.
+As for equity, if we all gel really well together, than Jim and I have no trouble doing a three way split of the equity.
 I'd just need our accountant to figure out how and when.

 <br>